All About Your Parrot’s Feathers

 Simple Things You Can Do

-3) If you would become bored sitting all day in a cage similar to your pet’s , the parrot will become just as bored and frustrated.
+If you would become bored sitting all day in a cage similar to your pet’s, your parrot will become just as bored and frustrated.
+Plucking is a common result.
+Once an established habit, it is very hard to cure – even if you provide more human or parrot company and an improved diet.

-4) Expose it to more natural sunlight or Grow lights (Full-spectrum lamps, UVA & UVB) that are set to be on in sync with natural day length.
+Expose your parrot to more natural sunlight or Grow lights (Full-spectrum lamps, UVA & UVB) that are set to be on in sync with natural day length.

-6) Keep the pet where it has visual contact with family members it is bonded to.
+Keep the pet where it has visual contact with the family member(s) it is bonded to.

-7) Be sure it has a large, spacious cage with climbing areas.
+Be sure your parrot has a large, spacious cage with climbing areas and toys designed for parrots.
 Cages are never too large.

-8) Have plenty of large diameter perches going at different angles.
+Have plenty of large diameter perches going at different angles and of different diameters to prevent foot calluses, overgrown toenails and toe arthritis.

-9) Do not place its cage near air vents or in stressful areas of the house.
+Do not place its cage near air vents or in stressful areas of your house.

-10) Allow the bird (with properly clipped wings and no predatory dogs or cats) to spend time on top of its cage or on a T-post.
+Allow your parrot (with properly clipped wings and no predatory dogs or cats in the home) to spend time on top of its cage or on a T-post stand.

-11) Expose the bird to TV programs it seems to enjoy.
+Expose your parrot to TV programs it seems to enjoy as well as recorded music.

-12) Give it plenty of safe objects to gnaw on and crack open.
+Give your parrot plenty of safe objects to gnaw on and nuts to crack open.
+That will keep your bird occupied and will keep its beak from overgrowing.

-15) Keep your parrot’s environment as dust free as possible by frequently changing your HVAC filters and using high efficiency ones; and by vacuuming frequently (with the parrot out of ear range).
+Keep your parrot’s environment as dust free as possible by using higher efficiency HVAC filters and by vacuuming (with your parrot out of ear range) and/or “swiffering” or a moist cloth wipedown frequently .

-16) Mist your parrot off frequently with a plant spray bottle.
+Mist your parrot off frequently with a plant spray bottle.
 If the bird is fearful and cringes back, begin slowly and offer it food rewards and encouragement.
 If it enjoys bathing, give it a shallow pan to bath in.
+With time, most parrots do.

 Diet And Abnormal Molts